 We’re also skipping the unhealthy breading ingredients and substituting them with cleaner alternatives.
 Yay!

-But because we’re ditching the frying method and other extra calorie-heavy ingredients (see below), the recipe we’re making is clean, healthier, and weight loss-friendly.
+Because we’re ditching the frying method and other extra calorie-heavy ingredients (see below), the recipe we’re making is clean, healthier, and weight-loss-friendly.

 How Do We Make Chicken Cordon Bleu Healthy?